shreyshah02/Assn3_DSP/README.md

 ## How to run our code

-### 1 If you want to quickly verify the correctness of our program
+### 1 If you want to quickly verify the correctness of our program (suggested way to grade our assignment)

 You can run our unit test by the following steps,
 1 Start zookeeper on 127.0.0.1:2181 (the unit test does not depend on mininet, so make sure it is running at localhost).
-2 Execute "pytest test" in project home.
+2 Execute "pytest test" in project home directory.

 The unit test has covered the following content for both modes,
 1 Starting up broker, publisher and subscriber.
-2 Sending and receiving messages.
-3 Reconnecting to new broker leader when the old dies.

-This is a convenient and suggested way to grade our assignment.
+2 Sending and receiving messages in the following scenarios (both strength and history are binded to topic, although not emphasized in the following sentences):
+ a) publishing messages from non-strongest publisher (no receiving)
+ b) publishing messages from publisher with unsatisfying history (no receiving)
+ c) original publisher dies, new publisher with satisfying history becomes the strongest and  messages (receiving)
+ d) original publisher dies, new publisher with unsatisfying history becomes the strongest and  messages (not receiving)

 ### 2 If you want to manually test our program using a singple topology in mininet

 Do as the following steps,